COSC3020/theory-vs-practice-acraig9266/README.md

 - List 3 reasons why asymptotic analysis may be misleading with respect to actual performance in practice.
-- Asymptotic analysis finds a bound that applies for all values >= n so it may be faster or slower than stated when at input sizes of < n.
+- Asymptotic analysis finds a bound that applies for all values >= n so it doesn't tell us anything about complexity for input sizes less than n (unless using little o or little omega).
 - Certain operations may be constant time and ignored in asymptotic analysis when the operations take a long time relative to many other operations in practice.
-- Best case or worst case scenarios may be very commmon so looking at average case may be drastically different from what happens most often.
+- It doesn't account for outside conditions such as hardware optimization or that we may know the type of data we will be using an algorithm on.

 - Suppose finding a particular element in a binary search tree with 1,000 elements takes 5 seconds.
 Given what you know about the asymptotic complexity